 As long as search engines answer search queries based on text or voice input (interpreted as text) using the right words to market your business will remain the most powerful attribute of any online marketing activity, on any channel, through any source.
 The axiom that “Content is King” is nearly correct for it is the (key)words of the content that truly rule the marketing world – online and in print.

-For brick and mortar businesses, online discovery is only half the job, driving that traffic to your door is the second part, and being listed on the most popular map and GPS services will be vital as personal-mobile and in-vehicle connectivity usage continue to skyrocket.
+For brick and mortar businesses, online discovery is only half the job, driving that traffic to your door is the second part, and being listed on the most popular map and GPS services will be vital as personal-mobile, and in-vehicle connectivity usage continues to skyrocket.

 Receiving social engagement through keyword focused intentful wording will trump likes, shares, and RTs by chance in the upcoming years.
 And it’s about time too – we love caturday as much as you do, but social signals are just far too easy to game, so the value of their signal potential has so far been under-realized.
 Social interaction needs to focus on providing customer service and driving sales, leads and branding.
 Meaningful marketing with calculated interaction continues to add value to social marketing in 15.